WinEdt in Action: Snapshots

 WinEdt now provides a friendly interface for editing and compiling NSIS scripts.
 Below is an example of WinEdt working on its own installer script:

-If you customized WinEdt 8 and would like to show it "in action" let me know and I will consider including more images like this!
+If you have customized your WinEdt 10 and would like to show it "in action" let me know and I will consider including more images like this!